Alai Darwaza

 It has a special significance in Indo-Islamic architecture as the first Indian monument to be built using Islamic methods of construction and ornamentation and is a World Heritage Site.

 Background

-The Alai Darwaza was built by Sultan Alauddin Khalji of the Khalji dynasty in 1311.
+The Alai Darwaza was built by Delhi Sultan Alauddin Khalji of the Khalji dynasty in 1311.
 It was a part of his plan to extend the Quwwat-ul-Islam Mosque on four sides.
 Although he planned to construct four gates, only the Alai Darwaza could be completed as he died in 1316.
 It serves as the southern gateway of the mosque.
 It is located at the southern part of the Qutb complex.

-In 1993, the Darwaza and the other monuments of the complex were designated a World Heritage Site.
+In 1993, the Darwaza and the other monuments of the complex are designated a World Heritage Site.